-10 interior design collections from luxury fashion houses to elevate your space
+10 Interior Design Collections from Luxury Fashion Houses to Elevate Your Space

 Versace Home

-Bold motifs, use of black, gold and white a lot, and a homeware collection exuding grandeur, luxury and drama — these are the ingredients that make up Italian luxury fashion house Versace’s interior design line Versace Home.
+Bold motifs, the use of black, gold and white, and a homeware collection exuding grandeur, luxury and drama — these are the ingredients that make up Italian luxury fashion house Versace’s interior design line Versace Home.

 After styling several noted celebrities and ruling over fashion weeks like no other, the brand made a strong name in the plush interior design world too.
 Established in 1992, the homeware collection initially started out as a harmonious combination of luxe textiles with the brand’s Medusa, Baroque and Cheetah prints in sheets, duvets, pillows and cushions.
 It soon broadened its scope and furniture, lighting, wallpaper, textile accessories, dining tableware and art pieces followed.